What is the GDPR?

 This information is used to improve the product and help the guide organizers provide better experiences for end users.

 If you choose not to share your information but sign-in to a Guidebook account when accessing the guide, the organizers will see your first and last name, email, avatar image, and any company information you’ve chosen to include in your Guidebook profile.
+By allowing your QR code to be scanned or provide an email for attendance purposes, then your information may be shared with the guide owner or individual that scans the QR code.
 Usage details will not be provided.

 When end-users share data with the guide organizers, everyone wins.
 Here are a few of the ways shared data may be used: